Raptor0G/Raptor0G/README.md

 - 👋 Hi, I’m @Raptor0G
 - 👀 I’m interested in Artifical intelligence
-- 🌱 I’m currently learning Ethical Hacking And Python
+- 🌱 I’m currently learning Machine Learning and Data Science
 - 💞️ I’m looking to collaborate on Making Projects
-- 📫 How to reach me I'm Avalabile on Discord Username akgamerz77
+- 📫 How to reach me I'm Avalabile on Discord.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Your brain is constantly eating itself.